 I was definitely that farmer.
 I moved with my wife to the middle of the woods and was happy to just scrape by raising a small market garden and some mushrooms.
 Our neighbors had a successful farm, so I worked there during the peak growing season.
 During the winters, due to poor budgeting, we mostly just read and waited for spring when the money would return.
-Then after a couple hard winters, I realized something critical about being a small farmer: For many, many reasons, it needs to be profitable.
+Then after a couple of hard winters, I realized something critical about being a small farmer: For many, many reasons, it needs to be profitable.

-Reason 1: You Need Money To Farm
+1: You Need Money to Farm

 Chief among my realizations as a young farmer was that because we only ever made about as much money as we needed to pay our bills, we had very little money to expand our farm.
 For instance, we wanted to plant more blueberries but couldn’t afford the plants.
 We wanted to do more mushrooms logs, but the spawn and equipment were too expensive.
 We really wanted a barn and to clear some of our woods in earnest for pasture, but it just wasn’t in the cards for us to hire anyone.
 We could do some of it by hand and chainsaw—and did, notably—but I started to destroy my back and shoulders doing so.
 In the end, it just wasn’t sustainable.
 We needed to learn how to make money.

-Reason 2: You Need Money To Learn
+2: You Need Money to Learn

 Education is a valuable resource.
 If a farmer or speaker comes through town, it isn’t always cheap, but it is almost always worth it to hear what they have to say.
 I’ve done whole-day workshops that entirely changed the way I farm (for the better, of course).
 New farming books?
 Savvy people will go the local library, have them order the book and check it out.
 We lived half an hour from the library, so that wasn’t always an option for us.
 It was also not a great option for us because farming books tend to be more like manuals than memoirs; references rather than quick reads.
 In other words, you need farming books on your shelves all year long to flip through for inspiration or emergencies.